GitHub Agentic Workflows

 restore-keys: deps-

-Configure cache properly for the memory MCP server:
+Configure cache for memory MCP server:

 tools: